alexn11/stable-diffusion-image-archive-lob/README.md

 ```
 5. This should automatically open the app on a tab of a web browser.

-## Tests (optional)

-There's no standard test framework.
-Instead run the scripts named something like `test-*`.
-Normally these should run with no error.

 # Desciption of the main app